 The Global Trends of Confectionery Market

 The global sugar confectionery market has witnessed a steady growth in the last two decades.
-A wide range of innovative sugar confectionery products are appealing to the consumers as sweet treats and novel tastes.
+A wide range of innovative sugar confectionery items are appealing to the consumers as sweet treats and novel tastes.
 The onset of new flavors continues to attract new consumers and confectionary enthusiasts.
 Numerous market players involved in the sugar confectionery industry have resolved to new marketing strategies, developing unique flavors and innovations to expand their business.

 The use of non-traditional ingredients such as fruits, spices, and dry fruits has increased in the last decade as part of product innovation of multiple manufacturers..
 A current trend that has been observed is the reduction of sugar content in confectionery products worldwide owing to the rising incidences of diabetes and obesity.